 4th Year Ph.D.
 Student (Pre-dissertation phase)

-I also have broad interests in continental philosophy (Nietzsche, Heidegger, and de Beauvoir), social epistemology, metaphysics of social properties, and Classical Chinese philosophy.
+I also have research interests in continental philosophy (Nietzsche, Foucault, and de Beauvoir), metaphysics of social properties, and Classical Chinese philosophy.

 I received my B.A. in philosophy from New York University.
 My honors thesis was an attempt to bring Aristotle’s ethics into the contemporary debate of free will by constructing an account of human freedom on behalf of him.
 On this account, so I argue, moral ignorance (not knowing the difference between good and bad) is an impediment on our ability to act freely.